elavul/MySQL-Excel----Northwind-Database/README.md

    * Launch loyalty programs and  bundle popular items for top 10% of customers who drive majority revenue.
    * Reevaluate pricing for low-margin products

+### ⚠️ Challenges & Limitations
+Since this was a fictional dataset, I didn’t have profit or cost columns, which limits margin analysis.
+Also, no real-time data or external benchmarks to validate assumptions.
+If I had access to customer demographics or order frequency data, I’d build a churn or segmentation model.

+### 🚀 What is Next
+I would love to expand this by building a Tableau dashboard with filters by region or category.

 ---